lling0212/CaffeineTracker/ReadMe.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 I built this app from scratch with no prior experience with iOS development.
 Thankfully I was able to rely on some amazing resources to build out both the front end UI and backend functionalities I envisioned.
-Here is a list of resources that helped tremendously on my development journey -
+Here is a list of resources that helped tremendously on my development journey:

-* Firebase to do list tutorial
+* To learn about Firebase and how to set up the basic structure of my app, I took inspiration from <a href=[iOSAcademy-url]>this tutorial</a>
-* Progress bar
+* To build the progress ring on the summary dashboard, I referenced <a href=[Progress-bar-url]>this Medium article</a>
-* Front-end UI elements
+* To create many of the visual elements (e.g., menu bar), I learned from videos on <a href=[Kavsoft-url]>this Youtube channel</a>
-* Customized calendar
+* To build the customized calendar, I referenced <a href=[Calendar-url]>this video</a>
-* Navigation logic
+* To set up the correct navigation between views, I learned from <a href=[Navigation-url]>this Medium article</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>